Shang was angry at Mulan after The Reveal

 not because of honor, but because he is gay.

 ).
-So Ping turning out to be a girl pretty much broke his heart
+So Ping turning out to be a girl broke his heart

 for some time after that, explaining his strange behavior afterwards

-- This makes so much sense.
-Also think about the fact that this is one of the few Disney animated films in which The Heroine does not share a kiss with The Guy/Hero, not to mention that Shang is the only major protagonist that doesn't sing any lines in "A Girl Worth Fighting For".
+- Think about the fact that this is one of the few Disney animated films in which The Heroine does not share a kiss with The Guy/Hero, not to mention that Shang is the only major protagonist that doesn't sing any lines in "A Girl Worth Fighting For".

-- Well, there's plenty going on to justify Shang's anger - the deception, as well as the difficult choice of whether to uphold the law.
-Not to mention that he had very recently suffered a serious personal loss along with the horror of the Chinese army's defeat.
-Emotions were running pretty high.
-This doesn't necessarily undermine the theory on principle, though he doesn't necessarily have to be gay to be attracted to "Ping."
-He could be bisexual or something similar.
+- He could be bisexual or something similar.
 Old China was generally more tolerant of bi/homosexual behavior than Christian dominated Europe (at least of the men - provided they fulfilled their social commitments to family), so it's not too much of stretch to hypothesize Shang might have been treading along the more ambiguous tiers of the Kinsey scale.
 It's Mulan/Ping's actions and personal qualities that forged a bond between them, not her gender.
 It could certainly make some interesting fiction if properly explored.

 Mulan is FtM transgender.